zthxxx/react-dev-inspector/README.md

 #### raw webpack config

 The typical raw webpack config like this below.
+//A typical raw webpack config is shown below.

-In this config, we add
+In this config, we add:

 - an "inspector-loader"
 - a "DefinePlugin" to get current working directory
-- a "devServer" api middleware for open IDE on when it be called
+- a "devServer" api middleware to open IDE on when it be called

 ```ts
 import { Configuration, DefinePlugin } from 'webpack'